 Hybrid Meetings: Managing the Focal Point

-As pandemic restrictions begin to lift, companies are finalizing plans to return employees to their physical offices.
+I write this as pandemic restrictions begin to lift, and companies are finalizing plans to return employees to their physical offices.
 However, one thing the pandemic has shown is that people can work efficiently from home.
 A lot of major corporations, including Salesforce, Google, and Amazon, are working on a "hybrid" model that combines working in the office with working at home—either on a fixed schedule or as determined by the workload and need for in-person collaboration.
 The number of challenges presented by this hybrid model is enormous, and Zoom and Google Hangouts, among other remote meeting services, are anticipating it and working to provide solutions.
 Zoom Rooms, Google Hangouts Meet, and the like use existing conferencing technology to make hybrid meetings as seamless as possible—including annotation tools and multiple shared screens and whiteboards.

 As useful as that may sound, there's a human factor that no technology can control.
 We've always been accustomed to in-person meetings, and because of the pandemic, we have figured out how to meet effectively in a virtual space.
 But hybrid meetings present their own challenges, which we will explore in this and a few more upcoming blog posts.